-Your coach may be equipped with a Quick-Connect Air Coupler to which you can connect an air hose for inflating tires or sports and camping equipment if needed.
+For convenience, your coach may be equipped with a Quick-Connect Air Coupler, which you can connect an air hose for inflating tires or sports and camping equipment, if needed.

 NOTE: Air hose and inflation or blowing attachments are not supplied and must be obtained separately.